ElAwbery/Lucky_Egg/README.md

 I started at a level just above a raw socket connection, using the SimpleHTTPrequestHandler from the Python server library.
 This parses the http request at the http protocol level.
 From there I have been building the web site and architecture in stages.
 I outline each completed stage below with a link to an updated version of the code.

 Once I've built each next component of the web framework, I replace it with an off-the-shelf component – one whose principles and function I then understand.
 For example: I implemented a simple template engine so that I knew how a template engine works and its role in the overall architecture.
 Then I replaced it with Jinja2.
-Duplicating all the functionality of Jinja2 was unecessary because the point of the project is to understand in practice the structure of web frameworks and their internal dependencies.
+Duplicating all the functionality of Jinja2 was Thisunecessary because the point of the project is to understand in practice the structure of web frameworks and their internal dependencies.

 # The Pokemon Go Lucky Egg preparation app

 The end product will be a web app for Pokemon Go players.
 Players can set off a Lucky Egg timer which lasts for 30 minutes.
 While the Lucky Egg is activated, they accomplish a set of tasks.
 Figuring out the tasks in real time takes longer than the 30 minutes so players normally prepare beforehand to get the best value from their Lucky Egg.

-This app will put together a paper sheet users can take into the field with them when they play Pokemon Go so they can tick off what needs to be done.
+My app will put together a paper sheet users can take into the field with them when they play Pokemon Go so they can tick off what needs to be done.

 One of the main tasks accomplished during a Lucky Egg timer is species' evolution.
 Pokemon species belong to families.
 A baby evolves into a first stage species, first stage to second stage, second to third.
 Not all species evolve, not all families have babies or second or third stages.
 Those species that do evolve require accumulation of a specified number of candies in order to do so.
 Different species need different amounts of their candy in order to evolve.
 Candies are the same across families: for example, a Squirtle is a first-stage Pokemon.
 Squirtle evolves into its second-stage, a Wartortle.
 Wartortle evolves into Blastoise.
 All of them use Squirtle candies.